RIOT-OS/RIOT/doc/memos/rdm-draft-alamos-lanzieri-runtime-configuration-architecture.md

 A RIOT Application may interact with the Configuration Manager in order to modify access control rules or enable different communication interfaces.
-Also, it may interact with the RIOT Registry directly if it's required to load/store a persistent configuration.
+Also, it may interact with the RIOT Registry directly if it needs to load or store a persistent configuration.

 ![](./files/rdm-draft-alamos-lanzieri-runtime-configuration-architecture/architecture.svg "Runtime Configuration Architecture")

 # 3. The RIOT Registry
 The RIOT Registry is a module for interacting with **persistent key-value configurations**.
-It's heavily inspired in the [Mynewt Config subsystem](https://mynewt.apache.org/latest/os/modules/config/config.html)
+It's heavily inspired by the [Mynewt Config subsystem](https://mynewt.apache.org/latest/os/modules/config/config.html)

 The Registry interacts with RIOT components via Registry Handlers, and with non-volatile storage devices via Storage Facilities.
-This way the Registry is independent to the functionality of the module or storage device.
+This way the functionality if the Registry is independent of the functionality of the module or storage device.

 <img src="./files/rdm-draft-alamos-lanzieri-runtime-configuration-architecture/riot-registry-diagram.svg" />